seed-hypermedia/mintter/monitoring/README.md

 ## Local Monitoring

-This is a simple local monitoring setup for the running Mintter application.
+This is a simple local monitoring setup for the running Seed application.

 It's currently WIP, and will change quite a bit.